holochain/holochain-rust/nodejs_container/README.md

 If you haven't, run `npm adduser`.
 Use the details of your npm user to login.

-Once travis has finished with the binary uploads to releases (which can be found at https://travis-ci.com/holochain/holochain-nodejs) run the following from your computer, from the nodejs_holochain directory
+Once travis has finished with the binary uploads to releases (progress can be seen at https://travis-ci.org/holochain/holochain-rust) run the following from your computer, from the `nodejs_holochain` directory
 `node ./publish.js --publish`

 Until windows for travis can utilize secure environment variables without breaking (its not available as a feature yet), we cannot re-enable the automated npm publish step.
 When the time comes, the configuration is already in the travis file, commented out.